 What is a rough sleeper?
 What is a street homeless person?
 It’s terminology affected by all kinds of influences, ideological ones in some cases.
 We classify anyone in this category if they have nowhere proper to sleep on a regular basis and who therefore sleep outside in the open air or in places not suitable for sleeping: doorways, pavements, cars, boats, broken down buildings, sheds, tents, garages, crack houses, under trees, under railway or road bridges.

 Our knowledge comes from our detailed engagement with rough sleepers and other homeless people.
 We are open six days a week and each day a significant number of people come in to our services, and we will be told the general type of location where they are staying: if they are street homeless as above; or what’s called a sofa surfer, someone who sleeps on a friend or family member’s bed or floor, in temporary or hostel accommodation; are housed, or just passing through.
+We discuss information with the council daily and the numbers given above reflect a definitive view on numbers.
+Sometimes you will see quite ludicrous figures quoted – 25-120.
+This are not based on reality.
+There may be 120 people who turn up for free food in the town centre, if its on offer, but we can look at the pictures and identify who is housed.
+Such images reflect poverty and need, but not homelessness.

 Some are somewhere between the various categories: they sleep on a sofa one night, then on the street, then back on another sofa.
 It’s often a fluid lifestyle.
 For some desperate women, and a few men, that temporary night inside might be conditional on sexual favours expected by their host, which sometimes, out of desperation, to avoid bitter cold, other exploitation or violence outside, they accept.
 Yet we make a distinction when we give numbers.
 We do not count sofa surfers amongst rough sleepers, unless they have been sleeping on the street on a regular, recent basis.